-Applicants may apply for an original concealed weapon license or renewal at our Inverness location.
+Applicants may apply for an original concealed weapons license or renewal at our Inverness location.

-Our office has partnered with the Florida Department of Agriculture and Consumer Services to take and notarize applications, fingerprint applicants, and send the information securely to the department for final determination.
+Our office has partnered with the Florida Department of Agriculture and Consumer Services to take applications, fingerprint applicants, and send the information securely to the Department for final determination.

 Please follow these steps to get your Concealed Weapons License

 - U.S. Active Duty /Retiree/ Reserve Military ID Card, or